Daniibooii/dispensary-app/README.md

 __Legal Disclaimer:__<br>
 The creators of this app do not condone any illegal use of restricted subtances;<br>
 please check relevant local laws and regulations.<br>
+If you find yourself in disagreement with said laws, please call your local, state, and Federal representatives.<br>

 ## Contributors
 __Timour Basegmez__ - lead on __Handlebars__; back-end/front-end;<br>